-Region 6 (Oregon and Washington) produced the revised plans for the updated L-4, which garnered consent by the regional forester in 1936, later amended in 1944 and 1948.75 The replacement lookouts used by the Forest Service, including at Poker Jim Butte, held with the basic L-4 design with a few modifications.
+Region 6 (Oregon and Washington) produced the revised plans for the updated L-4, which garnered consent by the regional forester in 1936, later amended in 1944 and 1948.74 The replacement lookouts used by the Forest Service, including at Poker Jim Butte, held with the basic L-4 design with a few modifications.

 The replacement lookouts featured a 14-foot by 14-foot footprint and a pyramidal hip roof.
 One change included fixing the shutters in the open position, a design feature contrary to the original top-hinged shutters easily propped open with struts.
 The shutters bolted to interior ceiling rafters that extended beyond the four exterior walls of the building.
 Four-light windows replaced the nine-light units of the original design; one of the interior windows of each bank opened via a casement set-up.
-Maple floors were replaced with fir, another deviation from the 1931 plan.
+Fir flooring replaced maple, another deviation from the 1931 plan.
 Tower design changes included the use of straight legs and treated lumber.
 The 1955 Poker Jim Fire Lookout displays all of these modifications (Photo

 MT_RosebudCounty_PokerJimButteFireLookout_0013).
 Like its predecessor, the 1955 lookout served, and continues to serve, its purpose well, with many fires spotted from its cabin; its location also resulted in the occasional threat by the very element its construction meant to hinder.
-Lookout replacement continued through the 1960s, though by this time replacement lookouts were the R-6 Flattop.
-To
+Lookout replacement continued through the 1960s, though by this time the R-6 Flattop comprised the design.
+The design of the design of the design of the design of the design.
+The design of the d